Basic Garden Planning

 If you are seed saving, mark your new packages yearly or keep a book of records.

-I however do a form of layered permaculture based on the height of the plant.
+I sometimes call it layered permaculture because I split my squares based on the height of the plant.
 I place taller plants at the back of the beds and then something in the middle and finally a ground level.
 I enjoy permaculture planting because I can easily move my beds around the garden and rotate the soil use.
 I also have a limited space and permaculture allows me to plant a little bit of everything to be eating each season.
+It is sometimes more prone to pests than a monocrop, but it’s easy to handle with pest management.

 No method is the best method, every gardener has to learn what works for them in their space, time and resources.
 It takes a little trial and error, but there are some basic rules to go by and spacing is one of them.